-Currently the seahorses' largest threat is their use in traditional Chinese medicines.
-Dead seahorses are ground up and used as cures or remedies for skin ailments, high cholesterol, excess throat phlegm, goitres, heart disease, lymph node disorders, incontinence and impotence.
+Currently, the seahorses’ largest threat is their use in traditional Chinese medicines.
+Dead seahorses are ground up and used as cures or remedies for skin ailments, high cholesterol, excess throat phlegm, goiters, heart disease, lymph node disorders, incontinence, and impotence.
 As they keep their shape when dried many more are sold as souvenirs.
-The largest markets for these products are North America, Europe, Japan and Taiwan.
-Despite being notoriously difficult to keep in home aquaria, thousands of seahorses are also taken each year for the aquarium trade, resulting in huge numbers dying quickly from poor nutrition, stress and disease.
+The largest markets for these products are North America, Europe, Japan, and Taiwan.
+Despite being notoriously difficult to keep in home aquaria, thousands of seahorses are also taken each year for the aquarium trade, resulting in huge numbers dying quickly from poor nutrition, stress, and disease.

 In conjunction with other aquaria in the UK and Europe, Anglesey Sea Zoo is committed to advancing the conservation of seahorses through education and research.
 The collaboration between public aquaria, conservation societies and universities provides a forum to share information on the management of seahorse populations in captivity, including successes and failures.
 It also gives us a stronger united voice to change current conservation policy and international legislation.